Fernando Pimentel

 Fernando Damata Pimentel (born 31 March 1951) is a Brazilian politician and economist.
 He is a member of the Workers' Party (PT).
 He was the Mayor of Belo Horizonte from 2001 to 2009, the Minister of Development, Industry and Foreign Trade in the Cabinet of former Brazilian president Dilma Rousseff from 2011 to 2014 and the Governor of Minas Gerais from 2015 to 2019.

 Life

 Fernando Pimentel studied Economy at the Federal University of Minas Gerais.
 He is a member of the PT, a party he helped to create.

 He has been married twice and has two adopted children.

 Academic career

 He has held a teaching position and engaged in scholarly activity as coordinator of the Extension Center of the Faculty of Economic Sciences, UFMG.
 Since August 1978, he has been an assistant professor in their Department of Economics.

-He is also an active member of the professional categories of entities, has held the vice-presidency of the Association of University Teachers of Belo Horizonte (1985–1987) and he was president of the Regional Economy of Minas Gerais (1991–1992), having been reelected twice; Furthermore, he was a counselor of the same for an overlapping time, between 1990–1992.
+He is also an active member of the professional categories of entities, has held the vice-presidency of the Association of University Teachers of Belo Horizonte (1985–1987) and he was president of the Regional Economy of Minas Gerais (1991–1992), having been reelected twice; Furthermore, he was a counselor of the same for an overlapping time, between 1990 and 1992.
 He was also director of the Union of Economists of Minas Gerais (1986–1992).